 Cranberry Cream Cheese Bars are perfect for your Thanksgiving dessert buffet.
-Or wait till after the holiday, and use leftover cranberry sauce to make them for your holiday cookie exchange in December.
+Or wait until after the holiday, and use leftover cranberry sauce to make them for your holiday cookie exchange in December.

-Well, the Sunday Supper crew has you covered.
-Today we are sharing all sorts of incredible recipes you can make with your Thanksgiving leftovers.
-At Chez Berg, turkey tetrazzini and sandwiches are a given, but by day three, I need some inspiration.
+Besides recipes for Thanksgiving Day, you’ll want recipes for Thanksgiving leftovers!
+At Chez Berg, turkey tetrazzini and turkey sandwiches are a given, but by day three, I need some inspiration.
 If you happened to buy an extra can of whole berry cranberry sauce, though, I can help.
 You’ll love these cranberry cream cheese bars!

 Cranberry Cream Cheese Bars